Josh.ai raises $11 million for a premium home automation system with a smarter AI

 “It will still be a premium product, but it will be a lot less than where the current product is.
 And the idea is this will enable our mass market rollout in probably a year to eighteen months,” notes Capecelatro, speaking of his plan to keep bringing Josh.ai’s technology to ever larger audiences.

 Josh.ai, a team of 15 soon to be 25, recently closed on $8 million in new funding, largely from the founders’ personal networks.
 The investors’ names aren’t being disclosed because they’re not institutional firms.
-To date, Josh.ai has raised $11 million, but has not yet added anyon to its board.
+To date, Josh.ai has raised $11 million, but has not yet added anyone to its board.

 0